realworldocaml/book/book/guided-tour/README.md

 Now, imagine that you want to combine multiple objects of these types together as a description of a multi-object scene.
-You need some unified way of representing these objects together in a single type.
-One way of doing this is using a *variant* type:[datatypes/variant types]{.idx}[variant types/combining multiple object types with]{.idx}
+You need some unified way of representing these objects together in a single type. *Variant* types let you do just that:
+[datatypes/variant types]{.idx}
+[variant types/combining multiple object types with]{.idx}

 ```ocaml env=main
 type scene_element =